bgrewell/htb-repo/README.md

 This project is one I created to help stay more organized when working on hackthebox.eu, the project has a basic skeleton that follows the way challenges are organized on the site itself as well as some scripts to help with interacting with the site using another project of mine `HTBClient` which inteacts with the hackthebox.eu site through the REST API that is used by the website itself.

 ## Requirements
-1. www.hackthebox.eu account (this has only been tested with VIP accounts, feel free to let me know how it works with free)
+1. www.hackthebox.eu account (this has only been tested with VIP accounts)
 2. python3
 3. git